Hexensuelze/duke3d_hrp/hrp_readme.txt

      > The startup screens are not optimized for widescreen resolutions and might show black stripes on both sides and possibly some distortions, depending on your display.
-     > EDuke32 (current version is r4565) does not make use of the HRP's maphack file hierarchy yet.
-Therefore, the UserMapHacks pack needs to be downloaded to make use of the already existing user map maphacks.

 - Rarely you will still find props, pickup weapons or the like that are clipping into walls, often preventing you from seeing them completely.